IS THIS YOU?

 Performance Management Issues

 This is one of the most common minefields in the workplace and in the set of responsibilities a manager has.
-Unfortunately, most managers leave these tough performance conversations to a yearly grilling – if they happen at all.
-The most effective types of performance conversations are the ones that happen regularly, informally and honestly.
-Without the right tools to assert oneself respectfully, most managers find themselves preferring to go to a dentist for a root canal than hold one of their employees accountable for performance expectations.
-And yet, this is a crucial part of the job.
-Support in interest-based negotiation and assertive communication can be very valuable in this context.
+Unfortunately, most managers leave these tough performance conversations to a yearly grilling – if they happen to take place at all.
+The most effective types of performance conversations are the ones that happen regularly, informally and honestly and are best on a developmental support model, helping an individual to grow.
+Without the right mindset and skills to assert oneself respectfully, most managers find themselves either avoiding these kind of conversations or creating unnecessary tension by holding them in a way that isn’t supportive and challenging at the same time.
+And yet, this is a crucial part of the job: to be both assertive and yet compassionate.

 Over-worked Manager

-Another common scenario is – You are an over-worked manager with an open-door policy which seems to work.
-Yet, you also find yourself putting out fires, having to deal with employees who don’t even report to you or someone above you who isn’t quite performing.
+Another common scenario – You are an over-worked manager with an open-door policy which seems to work.
+Yet, you also find yourself putting out fires, dealing with employees who don’t even report to you or you’re grappling with someone above you who isn’t performing.
 You’ve tried to solve these problems – yet the problems persist.
 This can often be a sign of a need to look at boundaries, priorities and limits.
 This can be hard to see on one’s own.
 Getting some help through coaching can really help you slow down and reflect on what’s working with your style of leadership and what could improve.

 Feuding Co-Workers

 You are a competent manager and you didn’t sign on for the revolving door of complaining employees coming into your office.
-Just when you think you’ve helped one person deal with her vexacious co-worker, that very problem person steps into your office next to fill your ear with the troubles that other person is causing.
+Just when you think you’ve helped one person deal with their vexacious co-worker, that very problem person steps into your office next to fill your ear with the troubles that other person is causing.
 Most managers choose to become Solomon (and hand down a verdict of who is guilty and who is innocent) or beseech the people to work it out themselves.
 Both these approaches can leave employees feeling lost, resentful, powerless.
-This scenario of conflicted truths is very familiar to mediators and we can teach you how to take that kind of approach with your employees.
-Most employees need your help – maybe wearing your conflict coach hat, maybe wearing your mediator hat – but they wouldn’t have come to you if they didn’t need something.
-The bait is to try to solve it for them.
+Most employees need your help and wouldn’t have come to you if they didn’t need something.
+The scenario of conflicting truths is very familiar to mediators and there is benefit in learning the flexibility of sometimes wearing a conflict coach hat then perhaps a mediator hat or perhaps bringing in conflict learning for a team.
+It is tempting to try to solve a conflict for an employee and tempting to ask them to solve it themselves.
 The opportunity is to facilitate a new learning from the presenting conflict.
 That takes learning, training, experimenting.
 If that appeals to you – I may be able to assist you in that vision!

 E-mail: julia@juliamenard.com